PaddlePaddle/VisualDL/demo/pytorch/embedding_tutorial_en.md

 Include the above code to your embedding training program.

-This will save the embeddings and the word dictionary to the `./embedding_log` folder
+This will save the embeddings and the word dictionary to the `./embedding_log` folder.

-We can now activate the VisualDL by running `visualdl --logdir=./embedding_log` Use your browser to navigate to `localhost:8080`, switch the tag to `High Dimensional`
+We can now activate the VisualDL by running `visualdl --logdir=./embedding_log`.
+Use your browser to navigate to `localhost:8080`, switch the tab to `High Dimensional`

-You can download the tutorial code [here](https://github.com/PaddlePaddle/VisualDL/blob/develop/demo/pytorch/pytorch_word2vec.py)
+You can download the tutorial code [here](https://github.com/PaddlePaddle/VisualDL/blob/develop/demo/pytorch/pytorch_word2vec.py).